mikle97pir/uniswap-v2-liquidity-analyzer/README.md

 This command will refresh the Total Value Locked and order of pairs but will use the previously fetched list of active pairs and tokens.

-Option Interaction: `--recent-blocks-number` and `--refresh-all`
+### Option Interaction: `--recent-blocks-number` and `--refresh-all-but-pairs`

-When using the `--recent-blocks-number` option, be aware that this will automatically trigger the` --refresh-all` option.
+When using the `--recent-blocks-number` option, be aware that this will automatically trigger the `--refresh-all-but-pairs` option.
 This is a safeguard mechanism to ensure that when the number of blocks is adjusted, the program does not load old blocks from the cache, which might lead to inconsistencies.
 This behavior persists even if `--recent-blocks-number` is provided explicitly with its default value.

 ### Sample Output